2b-as/sigshark/README.md

   --exclude-ip EXCLUDE_IP, -x EXCLUDE_IP
                         ip addresses or networks of packets that should be excluded from transaction analysis, e.g.: '10.0.0.0/8'
-                        (can be specified multiple times, only with --sort) --verbose, -v         more output
+                        (can be specified multiple times, requires --track or --sort)
+  --verbose, -v         more output
   --quiet, -q           less output
   --version, -V         show program's version number and exit